gbrunkhorst/nfl-survivor/README.md

 # nfl-survivor
-Repo for simulations and stats for making picks in an NFL survivor pool.
+Repo for simulations and stats for evaluating picking strategies in an NFL survivor pool.

-My brother, dad, and I have spent too many years on baseless theorizing about the NFL survivor pool; this is the antidote.
+My brother, dad, and I have spent too many years baselessly theorizing about the NFL survivor pool; this is the antidote.
 It is also a vehicle for having fun with python, git, and stats.

 The repo currently consists of two directories:
 * bettors_probs: a module for calculating the strength of a pick based on the what other bettors are picking.